Last Updated on June 20, 2026 by Daniel Globe

 Promoting a Safe and Efficient Air Transport Industry

-Founded in 1980, ALTA aims to promote the development of a safe, efficient, and sustainable air transport industry in the region.
+Founded in 1980, ALTA aims to promote a safe, efficient, and sustainable air transport industry in Latin America and the Caribbean.
 The association serves as a platform for collaboration among member airlines.
 It facilitates discussions on safety standards, regulatory compliance, and economic challenges specific to the region.

 Advocating for Policies that Support Growth of Air Transport